ThomasVrancken/info9023-mlops/README.md

 ## Project

+:warning: EDIT: The format was updated for the first year to have only **2 milestone presentations** in total.
+See the [milestones](#milestones) section.

 All the project info can be found in the [project/project_description.pdf](project/project_description.pdf) document.

 Important to highlight that you are the **decision makers for the design of your project** :open_hands: Design it in a coherent way.
 Spend time on features that **make sense**.
 Don't see the workpackages as a long checklist, rather on possible points to implement.